See what Clemson commit Xavier Thomas tweeted to top WRs recruits on draft night

-With Mike Williams’ selection by the Los Angeles Chargers at No. 7 overall, Clemson had a wide receiver chosen in the first round for the third time in the last five years.
+With Mike Williams’ selection by the Los Angeles Chargers at No. 7 overall in the NFL Draft on Thursday, Clemson had a wide receiver chosen in the first round for the third time in the last five years.
 The fact was noted by Clemson football’s Twitter feed.

 It did not go unnoticed by Xavier Thomas, an IMG Academy (Bradenton, Fla.) defensive end who is ranked as the No. 2 player in the Class of 2018.